 - “I’m sorry you’re upset – we’ll give it another go then.”

 - “It doesn’t matter why.
 All that matters is that you can’t do the work.”

 When usually problems occur

 It is surprising how often this situation arises and how many circumstances seem to result in the need for the same conversations.

-- Staff groups who have split temporarily into smaller groups at meetings to discuss issues or work on projects.
+- Staff groups have split temporarily into smaller groups at meetings to discuss issues or work on projects.
 The projects may or may not be long-term.

-- Larger staff groups work together for long periods, a school year for example, and who work in the same environment.
+- Larger staff groups work together for long periods, a school year for example, and work in the same environment.